JLIXIN/FGL/README.md

 </div>

 <div align="center">
-We compare our method against 13 state-of-the-art methods.
-The red box indicates the area of incorrect predictions.
+Saliency map visualization of Baseline and our FGL.
+The red box indicates some obvious or subtle forgery traces.
 </div>

 ## ✨ Quantitative comparison